 What are the benefits and risks of participating in this study?

-Although you will not directly benefit from being in this study, others might benefit because this study will help us know how to better support the healthy habits of families like yours.
+You may benefit from the study by learning some new activities and behaviors that may improve your health and that of your child.
+Also, others might benefit because this study will help us know how to better support the healthy habits of families like yours.

 How will the results of this study be used?